kyma-project/test-infra/cmd/image-builder/README.md

 ### Sign only mode

-Image-builder support sign only mode.
+Image-builder supports sign-only mode.
 To enable it, use `--sign-only` flag.
 It will sign the images provided in the `--images-to-sign` flag.
 It supports signing multiple images at once.
 The flag can be used multiple times.

 ## Named Tags

-image-builder supports passing the name along with the tag both using the `-tag` option or config for the tag template.
+Image-builder supports passing the name along with the tag both using the `-tag` option or config for the tag template.
 You can use `-tag name=value` to pass the name for the tag.

 If the name is not provided, it is evaluated from the value: